-Results of OPPE, FPPE and Peer Review outcomes shall be documented and maintained in the Practitioner's quality file and referenced at reappointment.
+Results of OPPE, FPPE and Peer Review outcomes shall be documented and maintained in the practitioner's quality file and referenced at reappointment.

-A summary of OPPE shall be provided to the MEC and Board annually.
+A summary of OPPE shall be provided to the MEC and Board ; e.g every six (6) months to every nine (9) months

-FPPE reports will be provided to the MEC and Board quarterly.
+FPPE reports will be provided to the MEC and Board at every meeting.

-A summary of Peer Review outcomes shall be reported to the Board on a quarterly basis.
+A summary of Peer Review outcomes shall be reported to the Board on at least a quarterly basis.